 - 100 credits

 - 150 credits

-In addition to these individual awards, children will be working together in Team Houses to reach joint goals which will result in team rewards, including golden time, non-uniform days and lunch parties.
+In addition to these individual awards, children will be working together in classes to reach joint goals which will result in class rewards.
 To see the leaderboard, updated each week, click here, or choose House Points & Reading Race from the 'Children' menu.

 This is an exciting opportunity to celebrate children’s reading achievements and to motivate children to read.
 We hope you will take an active role in supporting this and will enjoy celebrating your child’s success sometime soon.